react-navigation/react-navigation.github.io/docs/stack-navigator.md

 ### Navigator Props

-The navigator component created by `StackNavigator(...)` takes the following props:
+The navigator component created by `createStackNavigator(...)` takes the following props:

 * `screenProps` - Pass down extra options to child screens, for example: